versionone/VersionOne.Client.Requestor/README.md

 It's implemented in 100% customizable HTML, CSS, and JavaScript/CoffeeScript and uses several popular open source libraries like jQueryMobile, Backbone.js, and Backbone Forms.

-# Contact us if you have a private, on premise instance
+# Contact us if you want use with a private, on premise instance

 If you have your own instance installed on premise, we are still working on documentation for that.
 So, contact us if you'd like help.
 Working through it with you will help us too.